rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 1. Open a browser window (Firefox)
 2. Navigate to a URL (altoromutual.com)
 3. Perform some operations (Send an XSS payload)
-4. Check if the payload is working(Popping-up) or it's false positive
+4. Check if the payload is working(Popping-up) or it's a false positive
 5. Print the succeed payloads on terminal

 **selenium-xss.rb**